Lichtso/CCWT/README.md

 - frequency_basis: Values > 0 switch from a linear to an exponential frequency scale using this as basis
 - deviation: Values near 0 have better frequency resolution, values towards infinity have better time resolution
 - padding: Zero samples to be virtually added at each end of the input signal
+- width: Width of the resulting image in pixels, this can be the input sample count or lower for downsampling
 - height: Height of the resulting image in pixels, this is also the number of frequencies to analyze

 ### ccwt.render_png()